Manutahi: Education

 Manutahi School opened in 1876 and closed in 1996.

 Transport

-South Road, part of State Highway 3, travels through Manutahi running west towards Mokoia and Hāwera and east towards Kakaramea and Patea.
+South Road, part of State Highway 3, travels through Manutahi running west towards Mokoia and Hāwera and east towards Kakaramea and Pātea.
 Southlink buses connect Manutahi to those towns twice a week.

 Manutahi railway station was located approximately 2.3 km away by road on the Marton-New Plymouth line.
 It closed in 1982 but a passing loop remains.